-HMRC’s regular webinar topics include things like Getting started as an employer, Getting Payroll Information right, Using Basic PAYE Tools, Expenses and Benefits and National Living Wage and National Minimum Wage.
+HMRC’s regular webinar topics include things like Getting started as an employer, Getting payroll information right, Using Basic PAYE Tools, Expenses and benefits and End of year tasks.

 HMRC have an online learning package or tutorial for new employers, in which they give you the basic information you need to get started as an employer.
 The tutorial is made up of sections covering different topics and there are some questions at the end of each section to answer, to remind yourself of the most important points.

 You can sign up for education emails on Employing someone (PAYE).
-This is a free service to provide you with emails from HM Revenue & Customs (HMRC) that are tailored to your needs.
+This is a free service to provide you with emails from HMRC that are tailored to your needs.
 It is different to subscribing for PAYE news alerts.
 They are designed to help you understand what you need to do and how to get it right first time.

-HMRC have videos for employers on YouTube that you can watch, for example on Help with payroll IDs, Payments after leaving and Taking on a new employee with/without a P45.
+HMRC have lots of short videos for employers on YouTube that you can watch, for example on Help with payroll IDs, Payments after leaving and Taking on a new employee with/without a P45.
 You don’t need to register to watch the YouTube videos.

 You can even follow HMRC on Twitter.

-HMRC's helplines now use an automatic system when you first get through – a recorded voice asking you various questions.
-If you call these employer helplines you will be asked if you are a business, agent or something else.
-You should be aware that in this context 'business' means employer and is the correct option to press even if you employe someone domestically in your home, and you do not consider yourself a 'business'.
+Most of HMRC's Helplines now use an automatic system when you first get through – a recorded voice asking you various questions.
+If you call the Employer Helplines you may be asked if you are a business, agent or something else.
+You should be aware that in this context 'business' means employer and is the correct option to press even if you employ someone domestically in your home, and you do not consider yourself a ‘business’.

-See our article here for more hints and tips on using the telephone voice recognition system and getting through to HMRC.
+See our article 'HMRC helplines – dealing with the automated systems' for more hints and tips on using the telephone voice recognition system and getting through to HMRC.

 The address to write to HMRC about employer matters is: